Meshed-Memory Transformer for Image Captioning: Experiments

 \subsection{Ablation study}

-\tinytit{Performance of the Transformer} In previous works, the Transformer model has been applied to captioning only in its original configuration with six layers and self/cross attention, with the structure of connections that has been successful for uni-modal scenarios like machine translation.
+\tinytit{Performance of the Transformer} In previous works, the Transformer model has been applied to captioning only in its original configuration with six layers, with the structure of connections that has been successful for uni-modal scenarios like machine translation.
 As we speculate that captioning requires specific architectures, we compare variations of the original Transformer with our approach.

 Firstly, we investigate the impact of the number of encoding and decoding layers on captioning performance.
 As it can be seen in Table~\ref{tab:ablation}, the original Transformer (six layers) achieves $121.8$ CIDEr, slightly superior to the Up-Down approach~\cite{anderson2018bottom} which uses a two-layer recurrent language model with additive attention and includes a global feature vector ($120.1$ CIDEr).
 Varying the number of layers, we observe a significant increase in performance when using three encoding and three decoding layers, which leads to $123.6$ CIDEr.
 We hypothesize that this is due to the reduced training set size and to the lower semantic complexities of sentences in captioning with respect to those of language understanding tasks.
 Following this finding, all subsequent experiments will use three layers.